Skip to main content

 screenshot_3 (7).png

-1. Input your Server URL.
+1. Input the Server URL.

 10. Enable Password Vault: An optional feature that allows users to take the stored credentials from their own password vault.
 Refer to the password vault connection guide if needed.